Maximum-cardinality matching

+then a maximal matching is also the largest non-overlapping cover of the graph.
+If all the vertices are covered, we call it a perfect matching.

+For finite graphs, a maximum-cardinality matching always exists, but is not usually unique.

+The cardinality of the matching is never more than half the number of vertices and also never more than the number of edges.

-An important special case of the maximum cardinality matching problem is when G is a bipartite graph, whose vertices V are partitioned between left vertices in X and right vertices in Y, and edges in E always connect a left vertex to a right vertex.
+An important special case of the maximum-cardinality matching problem is when G is a bipartite graph representing a binary relation, whose vertices V are partitioned between left vertices in X and right vertices in Y, and edges in E always connect a left vertex to a right vertex.
 In this case, the problem can be efficiently solved with simpler algorithms than in the general case.

+The calculation of a maximum matching for a given graph is a fundamental task in computational graph theory.
+There are nonconstructive characterization theorems for the size of a maximum matching.
+This article is about computation of maximum matchings.

 Algorithms for bipartite graphs

 Flow-based algorithm

-The simplest way to compute a maximum cardinality matching is to follow the Ford–Fulkerson algorithm.
+The simplest way to compute a maximum-cardinality matching is to follow the Ford–Fulkerson algorithm.
 This algorithm solves the more general problem of computing the maximum flow.
 A bipartite graph (X + Y, E) can be converted to a flow network as follows.